OpenVisualCloud/Smart-City-Sample/deployment/docker-swarm/README.md

   - Create a user of the same user id (uid) and group id (gid) as the current user of the manager node.
   - Follow the [instructions](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/vm-max-map-count.html) to increase the VM mapping threshold.

-- On the swarm manager, setup password-less acess from the swarm manager to each swarm node:
+- Optional: on the swarm manager, setup password-less acess from the swarm manager to each swarm node (required by `make update`):

 ```
 ssh-keygen